bacrossland/accounts/README.md

 # README

 The Accounts application reads a transaction log dat file for display and reporting purposes.
-The current dat log is located in the db/seed_data folder.
+The current dat log is located at db/seed_data/data.dat.
+The

 ### Ruby Version